jaykay12/tech/_posts/2025-08-02-hadoop-mapreduce-hdfs.md

 - primarily Java-based
 - batch/offline processing system

+Its core components:
+— HDFS for storage
+— MapReduce for processing
-Its core components — HDFS for storage, MapReduce for processing, YARN for resource management, and Hadoop Common for essential utilities — continue to shape how data workflows are designed and scaled.
+— YARN for resource management, and
+— Hadoop Common for essential utilities

+continue to shape how data workflows are designed and scaled.

 ![hadoop-evolution](../assets/images/HADOOP-9.png)